bnaman50/basic_perturbation_experiments_xai/README.md

 - Generate heatmap for a label of users choice (options - original, predicted, topN, bottomN or random list of labels).
     - (Here topN/bottomN means top/botton `N` predicyed labels.)

+## Takeaways
+These experients confirmed our belief that there is definitely some problems with the current heatmap methods.
+But it was hard to figure out the exact problems due of the complexity of the ImageNet images.
+Thus, we decided to create a toy dataset and a model to better understand the workings and issues pertaining to the heatmap methods.
+The code of our toy experiment, **Center Pixel Model** can be found [here](https://github.com/bnaman50/center-pixel-model).

 ## Setup
 Tested for Python 3.6.7